Colince Ngaha Poungoue

 Colince Ngaha Poungoue (born 26 September 1981) is a former Ukrainian professional footballer who played as a striker.
 He is of Cameroonian descent.
 After retiring from playing, Poungoue also worked as a manager.
-He became the first Afro-Ukrainian athlete who was appointed as head coach of a professional club in Ukraine.
+He became the first Afro-Ukrainian athlete who was appointed a head coach of professional club in Ukraine.

 Career

-In 2006–2008 Colince played for Moldovan club from the town of Otaci over Dniester that lies near the Ukrainian town of Mohyliv-Podilskyi also upon Dniester.
+In 2006–2008 Colince played for Moldovan club from town of Otaci over Dniester that lies near Ukrainian town of Mohyliv-Podilskyi also upon Dniester.

-With the Moldovan club Colince played at continental competitions, the 2007–08 UEFA Cup, against the Hungarian side Budapest Honvéd.
+With Moldovan club Colince played at continental competitions, the 2007–08 UEFA Cup, against the Hungarian side Budapest Honvéd.

 During the 2008 summer transfer season, he transferred to Zorya from Moldovan Premier League side Nistru Otaci.
 Due to an injury in 2008, Colince only played one game at the top league scoring his first and his last goal at the Ukrainian Premier League.
 Later he managed to recover and transferred to FC Stal Alchevsk in 2010.
 Until dissolution in 2015, he played at the Alchevsk club.
 After that moved back to Podillia (Vinnytsia).

 In 2016 Ngaha has acted as a head coach after dismissal of Solovyanenko.

 In 2019 he was already appointed as a full-pledged head coach of the club.

 Personal life

 Ngaha graduated Technical University in Vinnytsia.
 He is married with a Ukrainian woman and has two children Ivan and Christian.
 Ivan Ngaha actively trains at the Dynamo Kyiv Football School.

 In August 2017 Colince Ngaha got a Ukrainian citizenship.

 Ngaha also established own football school in Vinnytsia for children.
 He is a polyglot knowing English, French, Russian, and Ukrainian languages.

-Ngaha has a great respect for former head coach of FC Stal Alchevsk Anatoliy Volobuyev.